neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Installation.rst

 .. tip::

-	TYPO3 Phoenix is built on top of the FLOW3 framework.
-If you run into technical problems, feel free to check the `FLOW3 documentation`_ for possible hints as well.
+	TYPO3 Phoenix is built on top of the TYPO3 Flow framework.
+If you run into technical problems, feel free to check the `TYPO3 Flow documentation`_ for possible hints as well.

 Requirements
 ------------

-Of course TYPO3 Phoenix has at least the same system requirements as FLOW3.
-You can find them on the `FLOW3 Requirements Documentation`_.
+Of course TYPO3 Phoenix has at least the same system requirements as TYPO3 Flow.
+You can find them on the `TYPO3 Flow Requirements Documentation`_.

 Installation of TYPO3 Phoenix
 -----------------------------